How much should you spend on a mattress?

 What fillings should you have in your mattress?

-Bear in mind when considering budget, is the fact that there are only four general types of mattress build:
+Bear in mind when considering your mattress budget there are only four general types of mattress build in ascending cost/quality for a kingsize:

-For a budget of around £600, the main upholstery will be either/or polyester or visco-elastic memory foam nothing more.
+For a budget of around £600, the main upholstery will be either/or polyester or visco-elastic memory foam nothing more (ie the first two mattress types above).
 And when I say nothing more, I mean any other waddings added that can offer a significant improvement to the mattress comfort, other than having it contained in the specification and this inclusion could be relatively worthless.
 Knowing about a mattresses GSM times table is essential and we have a detailed post about it here.

-Mattresses that contain natural fibres (lambswool, cashmere, hair, cotton, mohair etc,) in such a quantity for them to be beneficial or to make up the mattress completely, just do not exist for budgets less than £800.
+Mattresses that contain natural fibres (lambswool, cashmere, hair, cotton, mohair etc,) in such a quantity for them to be beneficial or to make up the mattress completely, just do not exist for budgets less than £850.
+If you’ve read our other posts on mattress upholstery you will know there are some dubious practices of adding 1-3% natural fibres in with polyester to then claim the mattress ‘contains natural fibres’.

 The higher your budget means the higher up this list you can go.
 Because of this manufacturers recognise that the inclusion of some kind of natural fibre component can sway you to their product rather than their competitors.
 If the price is significantly increased for an insignificant amount of natural fibre then your money would be better spent on tweaking the cheaper mattress by use of a separate topper.

-If you can stretch your budget to a handmade mattress, your odds of choosing a higher quality product increase significantly.
+If you can stretch your budget to a handcrafted mattress, your odds of choosing a higher quality product increase significantly.
 All of our mattresses are handmade here in the UK.

 |How much to spend on a double mattress?||What can I expect for my money?|